maxmaxou2/poker_project/README.md

 ### Detection Process

-The system employs two separate neural network classifiers:
+The system employs three separate neural network classifiers:

 1. **Rank Classifier** – Identifies the card's rank (Ace, King, Queen, etc.).
 2. **Suit Classifier** – Determines the card's suit (Hearts, Diamonds, Clubs, Spades).
+3. **Player Classifier** – Determines if a player is folded.

 Each classifier includes an **"unknown" category**, allowing the model to return no result when it's uncertain, reducing false detections.
 The neural networks are resnet-18 trained via Pytorch and are stored in ONNX format for usage in production env.